-In any electroplating solution, there is always a certain amount of hydrogen ions due to the dissociation of water molecules.
+In every electroplating solution, there is a presence of hydrogen ions as a result of the dissociation of water molecules.

-Therefore, during the plating process, metal is precipitated from the cathode (main reaction) and hydrogen is precipitated (side reaction).
+As a result, during the plating process, metal is deposited from the cathode (main reaction) and hydrogen is also deposited (side reaction).

 1. Hydrogen embrittlement

 Hydrogen embrittlement typically manifests as delayed fracture under stress.